h00jie/springboot-vuejs/README.md

 Create an empty database with name: springbootcrud

 ◦ Open the file: springbootcrud-webapp/src/main/resources/application.properties and
-  modify the following properties, depending on your MySQL installation:
+  modify the following properties or depending on your MySQL installation:
 ◦ spring.datasource.username=root
 ◦ spring.datasource.password=password